 - Spoof a legitimate email account or website.
 For instance, if a CEO’s email is firstname.lastname@example.org, an attacker may alter it slightly to execute their scam and avoid raising suspicions (e.g., email@example.com).

 - Send BEC phishing emails.
-Phishing is one of many types of cyberattacks in which a hacker disguises themselves as a trusted source online in order to acquire sensitive information.
+BEC phishing is one of many types of cyberattacks in which a hacker disguises themselves as a trusted source online in order to acquire sensitive information.
 However, more resourceful criminals resort to a modified and more sophisticated technique called “spear-phishing,” in which they use personal information to pose as colleagues or other sources specific to individuals or businesses.
-With spear-phishing, cybercriminals narrow down the scope of their attack to a smaller group — sometimes just a handful of individuals.
-By doing this, hackers can conduct research and make the phishing email much more convincing based on a victim’s profile or online activity.
+With spear-phishing, cybercriminals narrow down the scope of their attack to a smaller group—sometimes just a handful of individuals.
+By doing this, hackers can conduct research and make the BEC phishing email much more convincing based on a victim’s profile or online activity.
 Malicious hackers can find most of the information needed to carry out a spear-phishing attack right on the internet, particularly on company websites and social networking sites.
 It’s not uncommon for phishers to use a target’s personal information (e.g., name or address) or the personal information of their friends, family and colleagues as leverage in an email.

-Introduce malware into a target’s system.
+- Introduce malware into a target’s system.
 In order to enhance the success of a BEC scam, the hacker may introduce malware, allowing them to find any information they can, then use it to successfully carry out their scam.
 Getting into the system is usually accomplished through email attachments or downloadable files from a website.
 Emails that contain malware often employ scare tactics (e.g., the threat of legal fees, termination and bankruptcy) to trick the victim into taking a specific action (e.g., clicking a link, downloading malicious software or completing a fraudulent form).
-In fact, email is commonly cited as the No. 1 way hackers deliver malware to a user’s computer.4
+In fact, email is commonly cited as the No. 1 way hackers deliver malware to a user’s computer.5

 Common BEC scams